VUEngine/vuengine.github.io/documentation/tutorial/disk.md

 }
 ```

-When building and running the game, the disk will start to move by itself.
+When building and running the game again, the disk will start to move by itself.

+Now, let's also breathe some life into the [Paddles](/documentation/tutorial/paddles/) <i class="fa fa-arrow-right"></i>.